zonemaster/zonemaster/docs/public/installation/zonemaster-cli.md

    sudo cpanm -n JSON::Validator
    ```

-> Note: Test::Deep Mojolicious are indirect dependencies.
+> Note: Test::Deep and Mojolicious are indirect dependencies.
 They are dependecies
 > of JSON::Validator

 2) Install Zonemaster::CLI